11 Best Cheap Drift Cars In 2025

 Our primary consideration when buying a cheap drift car would be the condition.

-Sometimes, it’s not worth saving a couple of hundred bucks if the car has likely been bounced off the limiter for several thousand miles, but at the same time, it may already have all the parts needed to head straight to the track.
+Sometimes, it’s not worth saving a couple of hundred bucks if the car has likely been bounced off the limiter for several thousand miles.
+At the same time, it may already have all the parts needed to head straight to the track.

-One of the main positives with a modified cheap drift car is that you could potentially drive it into the ground and then swap your modifications over to a cleaner chassis later, which you hopefully don’t intend to wreck quite so quickly!
+One of the main positives with a modified, cheap drift car is that you could drive it into the ground and swap your modifications over to a cleaner chassis later, which you hopefully don’t intend to wreck quite so quickly!

 We hope you’ve enjoyed this guide and that it’ll help you choose the perfect cheap drift car to enable you to keep drifting fun!